 The Downing Counseling Clinic is a training center for graduate counseling students.
 The clinic is a part of the Counseling and Educational Psychology Program at the University of Nevada, Reno.
 The clinic is dedicated to providing individual, couples, family, and child counseling for the community as well as to Nevada System of Higher Education (NSHE) students.

-FIT2Care is the College of Education's NevadaFIT program, a five-day academic "bootcamp" that offers incoming freshmen a glimpse into the University's rigorous academic expectations and college life prior to the start of the semester.
+FIT2Care is the College of Education & Human Development's NevadaFIT program, a five-day academic "bootcamp" that offers incoming freshmen a glimpse into the University's rigorous academic expectations and college life prior to the start of the semester.

-Student clubs are an integral part of the College of Education.
+Student clubs are an integral part of the College of Education & Human Development.
 These student-led groups organize campus events, coordinate speakers or other professionalization activities, help develop some college-wide policies and develop outreach activities.
 These groups are a great way to meet other professionals and develop lifelong ties that have many benefits to your career.